-Thanks for your attention, Jesse Miller

-Sent: Friday, October 03, 2014 12:08 PM
+Thanks for your attention, Jesse Miller Sent: Friday, October 03, 2014 12:08 PM To: info@tdhca.state.tx.us Subject:

 I am writing to voice my support of the Texas Homebuyer Assistance Program funded through the HOME program.
 It has come to my attention that TDHCA plans to eliminate the HBA program from its 2015-2019 Consolidated Plan.
 This program has been of tremendous help to thousands of Texans over the life of the program.
 It is the most effective program in creating lasting equity and assets for low-income Texans moving them from being a renter to being a homeowner that pays property taxes.
 Please reinstate the program as part of the States 2015-2019 Consolidated Plan